![]() Vera Cargill Enock (née Clulee) (1882-1976). |

 "Jan 1923 to March 1925, supervising engineers in charge steel masts and bridgings (35 white steel erectors 100 natives) for the Pietermaritzburg-Glencoe railway electrification."

-October 1925-? - Van Breda and Enock, Caledon, Cape Town, South Africa.
+October 1925-1932 - Van Breda and Enock, Caledon, Cape Town, South Africa.

 "Entered into partnership with Charles E. Van Breda as Van Breda & Enock.
 Consulting and contracting civil and mechanical engineers."

-"In charge of mechanical portion of businessand of drawing office, designing and tendering on and constructing small water schemes, pumping plants, refrigeration schemes, and lighting and sewerage schemes for various small townships."
+"In charge of mechanical portion of business and of drawing office, designing and tendering on and constructing small water schemes, pumping plants, refrigeration schemes, and lighting and sewerage schemes for various small townships."

 "Have heard from Don, acknowledging my letters about the dear dad's death.
 He takes it "philosophically," perhaps he does not feel it as I do.
 Dear old dad!
 Donald very bitter against Guy over some old patent question I gather and intends to "show him up".
 I have written him tonight advising him to let it rest: that life is too short."